contractautomataproject/ContractAutomataLib/index.md

  orchestration or choreography of a composition of services, and with extensions to modalities (MSCA) and product lines (FMCA).

-The source code has been redesigned and refactored  in Java 8.

 <h2>Install</h2>

 The Contract Automata Library is released in the Maven Central Repository, simply add this dependency to the `pom.xml` of your Maven project.

 ```xml
 <dependency>